 Indoor geraniums are going to be pretty similar to outdoor geraniums, and you’re going to be using a standard potting soil mix for them.
 The indoor geraniums will need a lot of light to be able to bloom, and they should do fine with moderate light conditions.

-If you can find them a bright spot in the house, then you should be able to do well growing indoor geraniums.
+If you can find them a bright spot in the house, you should be able to do well growing them indoors.
 You will want to be careful about the indoor temperatures, though.

 You’ll need to avoid turning your air conditioning on too low of a setting if you’re caring for indoor geraniums.
 They do well in temperatures of 65 degrees Fahrenheit to 70 degrees Fahrenheit during the day and can handle 55 degrees Fahrenheit at night.

 Really, so long as you’re keeping your home heated as normal, it’s unlikely that your house will get cooler than 55 degrees.
-You don’t want things to get too hot for the indoor geraniums either since they won’t tolerate that well.
+You don’t want things to get too hot either since they won’t tolerate that well.

 Watering Geraniums Properly